matthewlamdotjs/json-tf-idf/README.md

 An ultra lightweight NodeJS multi-keyword ranked search function for array of json objects

 ## keys / indices
 The "document" in the tf-idf algorithm is essentially the concatenation of all of the object properties of type string.
 There is no support for an include / exclude list of keys.
+For more information on the tf-idf algorithm and the theory behind it, check out <a href='http://www.tfidf.com/'>http://www.tfidf.com/</a>.

 ## stopwords
 Stopwords are removed from each query using the stopword.removeStopwords() function from the npm package "stopword".